 The bottom line: Supplements may be a promising component to a treatment plan for migraine headaches.
-But to make sure that they—or any form of care—are the right approach, talk to your Cove doctor about the treatment option that makes the most sense for you.
+But to make sure that they—or any form of care—are the right approach, talk to your Cove medical provider about the treatment option that makes the most sense for you.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your medical provider.